-- Ensure that management has developed appropriate methods to identify, evaluate, mitigate, and report on the principal risks inherent in the Company's business and strategic direction - Ensure that the Company's systems, policies, and practices are appropriate and address our principal risks - Review the Company's risk appetite, risk tolerance, and risk retention philosophy
+- Appropriate methods to identify, evaluate, mitigate, and report the principal risks inherent in the Company's business and strategic direction - Systems, policies, and practices appropriate to address our principal risks - The Company's risk appetite, risk tolerance, and risk retention philosophy

-The Company strategically manages risk through its Enterprise Risk Management system.
-We have adopted the integrated framework for risk management designed by the Committee of Sponsoring Organizations of the Treadway Commission, which provides a framework to identify, evaluate, treat, monitor, and report key risks.
-Our risk profile is reviewed quarterly by key members of our Executive Leadership Team and the Audit and Risk Committee, and a risk report is presented to the board annually.
-Quarterly updates to that report are provided to the Audit and Risk Committee, which then reports the findings to the board.
+The Company strategically manages risk through its Enterprise Risk Management program, which is based on the ISO 31000:2018 Risk Management Standard, and consists of a formal, continual process to identify, analyze, evaluate, respond, monitor, and report enterprise-level risks.
+Our risk profile is reviewed quarterly by key members of our Executive Leadership Team and the Audit and Risk Committee, and a comprehensive risk report is presented to the board annually.
+Quarterly reports outlining changes in principal risks, mitigation strategies, and any emerging risks are provided to the Audit and Risk Committee.

-In addition to regularly evaluating our Company's significant risks, the Audit and Risk Committee completes a formal risk assessment for
+The Audit and Risk Committee also completes a formal risk assessment for: